garyongguanjie/youtube_comments_sentiment_emotion/index.md

 As I could not find and dataset on youtube comments, I used a tweet dataset that I got from kaggle with both sentiment and emotion labels.
 Then I used a pretrained DistilBert model to train the data.

 # Model Output
-The model outputs two emotions and sentiments.
+The model outputs emotions and sentiments.

 Here are the possible emotions
 * anger